DuFanYin/market-dashboard/README.md

 - `dashboard/page.tsx` is a client component to enable client-side polling
 - Server route `/api/market` enforces `cache: "no-store"` for live data
 - Stable ordering for OKX rows is guaranteed based on input symbols to avoid row flicker
-- Minimal styling is implemented with Tailwind; the layout remains simple and responsive
+- Minimal styling is implemented with Tailwind + a small CSS module; the layout is responsive and mobile-optimized

 ## Future Improvements
 - Add error toasts or inline retry for network failures